 Remove chicken from the oven and let it rest for 10-15 minutes before cutting into it.

 Video Showing How To Make Spatchcock Chicken:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Spatchcock Chicken!
+Tap here to jump to the video for this recipe — it’s located directly above the ingredients list.
+It’s the easiest way to learn how to make Spatchcock Chicken!

 Want to save this recipe?